Shub223/SolderVolumeAnalyzer/README.md

 ```

 2. Use the "Load Gerber File" button to open a Gerber file
+3. Navigate the PCB view:
+   - Zoom: Use mouse wheel
+   - Pan: Click and drag with left mouse button
+   - Reset view: Click "Fit View"
-3. View pad information in the table
+4. View pad information in the table
-4. Use zoom controls to navigate the PCB view
 5. Export data using the "Export Data" button

 ## Requirements